antrad/Abuse_1996/BUILDING.md

        cd build
        cmake -DCMAKE_INSTALL_PREFIX:PATH=../final-binary ../abuse

-   Under Windows, this will probably fail because it can't find the SDL or SDL_mixer libraries.
+   Under Windows, this will probably fail because it can't find the SDL2 or SDL2_mixer libraries.
 Two solutions to this:

       1. Run `cmake-gui` and provide the paths that way
-      2. Set `SDLDIR` and `SDLMIXERDIR` to point to where you extracted the Windows VC devel binaries for each library
+      2. Set `SDL2DIR` and `SDL2MIXERDIR` to point to where you extracted the Windows VC devel binaries for each library

 3. Build the files